kuniyasu/arm_linux_cross_compile/README.md

 >yum install texinfo

-After install texinfo,
+After install texinfo, do git pull or git clone

-git pull

 >./shell/create_cross_env.bash

+is cross tool chain script.

 This intallation script is using.
 GNU binutils-2.25